ferenc-hechler/playground-jxojrbp9/statement.md

-# Digital Root
+# Programmingtask Digital Root

 For a given number `N` calculate the **Digital Root**.

 The Digital Root is calculated by summing up all digits of a number.
 E.g. `2025` has a Digital Root of `9` because `2+0+2+5 = 9`

-Implement the method solution(input) and start the code to run the testscases.
+Implement the method `solution(input)` in the code below and click on "RUN" to start the testscases.

+**Constraints:**
+0 ≤ N ≤ 1000000000

 ```python runnable
 def solution(N:int):